adithyapaib/nextfolio/README.md

 # NextFolio
 A Horizontal Scroll Elegant Portfolio site built on NextJs
 ## Description
    NextFollio is a open-source Horizontal scroll portfolio website for mainly developers.
-The site is built keeping performance and elegance in mind.
+The site is built, keeping performance and elegance in mind.
 It is      developed using NextJs and SCSS for extreme performance.
    This is a easy to fork , edit and deploy site.
 So that any one with a ultra basic knowledge of programming (JS) can edit and deploy it.
 ## Tech Used
    - NextJS
    - SCSS
 ##  How make it mine ?

    1. Fork this Repo or Clone it to your github account (Give it a star also if u can >_<)

    2. Install the dependencies using the command (Make sure nodeJS is installed in ur PC)

    ```
   npm i
   npm run dev